 The volume pot receives the signal from the pickup selector switch.
-It then sends the signal to the output jack, and can also send it to the tone pot if you want a master tone control.
+It then sends the signal out to the output jack and also to the tone pot.
 The tone pot receives the signal from the volume pot, and then sends the high frequencies out to ground via a capacitor.
-The telecaster is a perfect example of how you can wire any guitar with one master volume and one master tone control.
+The telecaster is a perfect example of how you can wire any guitar with one master volume and tone control.
 The wiring on the pickup selector switch is the only thing that will change, depending on the number of pickups you have installed on your guitar.
 I think having one tone and one volume for all of your pickups is alot less confusing.
 Plus, if you have a strat, it also allows you to have a tone control for the bridge pickup.
 (Most strats don't have a tone control wired to the bridge pickup.)
-The diagram below shows how a volume pot and tone pot work together in a telecaster.
+The next diagram shows how a volume pot and tone pot work together.